-(1) The term "hazardous air pollutant" means an air poliutant to which no ambient air quality standard is applicable and which in the judgment of the Administrator causes, or contributes to, air poliution which may
+(1) The term "hazardous air pollutant" means an air poliutant to which no ambient air quality standard is applicable and which in the judgment of the Administrator causes, or contributes to, air poliution which may reasonably be anticipated to result in an increase in mortality or an increase in serious irreversible, or incapacitating reversible, illness.

-- (2) The term "new source" means a stationary source the construction or modification of which is commenced after the Administrator proposes regulations under this section establishing an emission standard which will be applicable to such source. - (3) The terms "stationary source", "modifi-cation", "owner or operator" and "existing source" shall have the same meaning as such terms have under section 7411(a) of this title.
+(2) The term "new source" means a stationary source the construction or modification of which is commenced after the Administrator proposes regulations under this section establishing an emission standard which will be applicable to such source.

+(3) The terms "stationary source", "modification", "owner or operator" and "existing source" shall have the same meaning as such terms have under section 7411(a) of this title.